cfrantz/protones/README.md

 ### User Interface

-- Add keyboard input.
-- Load preferences as rusty object notation from a file.
+- Load preferences as rusty object notation (ron) from a file.

 ### Debug Functionality